 Offered fall semesters, even numbered years.
-Notes PCEN for PSC major.

-PSC 325 : War and Peace
+PSC 325: War and Peace

 A study of war and peace emphasizing the causes of war, the nature of modern war, and the conditions for peace.
 The causes of war and efforts to secure the peace will be applied to historical and ongoing cases.